htcondor/htcondor/docs/man-pages/condor_install.rst

     *condor_configure* is run by root.
 If not run as root, the owner is the user running the *condor_configure* command.
  **-maybe-daemon-owner**
-    If **–owner** is not specified and no appropriate user can be found to run Condor, then this option will allow the daemon user to be selected.
+    If **-owner** is not specified and no appropriate user can be found to run Condor, then this option will allow the daemon user to be selected.
 This option is rarely needed by users but can be useful for scripts that invoke condor_configure to install Condor.